 If you are an event photographer, it’s often better to charge a flat or per hour rate.
 Make sure to consider the time you’ll spend on preparation, travel, pre-production, the shoot itself, post-production, and the cost of creating any deliverables.

 Portrait photographers can charge a flat rate when developing packages and discounts.
-More than that, you’ll need to add in costs relating to studio rental, backdrops, props, editing, printing, and other relevant services.
-With a flat rate, you can set the number of images or products, as well as the number of rounds of client feedback.
+More than that, portrait photographers will need to add in costs associated with studio rental, backdrops, props, editing, printing, and other relevant services.
+With a flat rate, portrait photographers can set the number of images or products, as well as the number of rounds of client feedback.

 When you quote a day rate, you should consider the time spent working before, during, and after the actual job.
-If you give post-production time away for free, you’ll lose money and waste time.
+If you give post-production time away for free while giving a day rate, you’ll lose money and waste time.